Martin-Gleiss/smartvisu/trunk/readme.txt

     - driver linknx: with error-handling

 v 2.1 09.01.12
-    - new pages: otterstaetter (as demo-home)
+    - new pages: otterstaetter (as model-home)
     - widget: multimedia.music for a player
     - widget: appliance.iprouter for the enertex knxnet/ip-router
     - reengineered widget: basic.slider